Adopting a Cat

 - Adoption fee is $100 for one cat or $150 for 2 cats.

 - Prepare your home for a cat by acquiring cat essentials: cat food, food/water dishes, litter box, litter, flea treatment, cat brush, nail trimmers, scratcher toys, etc. Adopters often ask what food and litter we provide at the cafe so they can be consistent when the cat goes home.
 Our cats are fed Purina One Indoor Formula, and we use World's Best Cat Litter.

 - Call a veterinarian to establish care for your cat.

 Meet the Cats

 We have two permanent residents, but the rest of our cats are adoptable.
 We'll do our best to keep this part of the page up to date.
 Hopefully our cats get adopted frequently enough to make that a challenge!

 Pedro is our "Hemingway" cat.
 He is a four-foot polydactyl, with 24 toes in all.
 He has grown in to those "kitten mittens," but he still pulls goofy stunts and is playful if he gets the right cat nip.
 He has transitioned from lap cat to shoulder kitty and has a weird obsession with licking toes.
 So be prepared.

 George actually belongs to one of our wranglers, but she was not able to provide him the vast amounts of love required to keep him happy.
 He is is a cat who needs constant affection and by many people.
 He was made for cat cafe life.
 So he still has his mama, but is now in a place where he receives endless love.
 He is also a dream cat with children of all ages!

-Our cats are being adopted at such a quick pace, it's best you search BCAC's listing on Petfinder.com.
-This site lists all of the BCAC cats available, but when you click on select cats you are interested in, you can see if they are at the cafe.
+Our cats are being adopted at such a quick pace, it's best you search for the Barnie's Place Feline Rescue listing on Petfinder.com.
+This site lists all of the cats available with our rescue group, but when you click on select cats you are interested in, you can see if they are at the cafe.